OpenLitterMap/littercoin-eth/README.md

 If any other transaction is attempted, the smart contract will invalidate the littercoin.

+This way, Littercoin becomes an exchangeless non-tradable climate currency.

+In-line with its zero-waste values Littercoin does not have a logo, as there is too much visual litter stimulus out there already.
+It's just Littercoin.
+There is no ICO.
+No pre-mine.
+No exchanges.
+The only thing you can do with Littercoin is spend it with a merchant who is not part of the global plastic crisis.

 The final challenge is getting crypto into the smart contract to give littercoin value.

-By sending crypto to the Smart Contract, users are rewarded with Reward Tokens.
+By sending crypto to the Smart Contract, users are rewarded with OLMRewardTokens.
 For every $1 worth of crypto, users receive 1 OLMRewardToken.
 These do not have any purpose or value yet other than to give people a receipt and thanks for their support.
 Stay tuned to see what's next!